Frequently Asked Questions

 ARE THERE ANY OTHER CLUB ACTIVITIES?

-The Kimekai Karate Dojo has various affiliations both in Australia and overseas and seminars are regularly available to students to broaden their knowledge.
+Kimekai has various affiliations both in Australia and overseas and seminars are regularly available to students to broaden their knowledge.

 For those interested in competition you have the opportunity to attend numerous tournaments as well as represent Australia at international competitions.

-We have also an active Social Club which organises monthly social events.
-For Adults this includes BBQ’s, dinners and camps.
+We have also an active social club which organises frequent social events.
+For adults this includes BBQ’s, dinners and camps.
 For juniors there are parties, demonstrations, video nights and camps.